catzy007/catzy007.github.io/posts/2021-10-18-nintendo-dsi-in-2021/index.md

-### **Nintendo DSI in 2021**
+### **Nintendo DSi in 2021**
 _Monday, October 18, 2021_

-Recently, i found interesting listing about Nintendo DSI.
-It's White DSI with JP language, working battery, vibrant screen no crack no dead pixel at least from the picture.
+Recently, i found interesting listing about Nintendo DSi.
+It's White DSi with JP language, working battery, vibrant screen no crack no dead pixel at least from the picture.
 The seller said that it just stuck in this Japanese error message, the digitizer doesn't work, the button is not working at the price of 10 USD, i just take it.